Tornado Druid Endgame Build Guide

 - Stack your Shapeshifting bonuses by alternating between Maul and Tornado.

-- Cast Tornado to activate your Runes, specifically Kry, which pulls enemies in melee range.
-Cast Maul every 2-3 seconds in-between your Tornadoes to maintain your Shapeshifting buffs.
+- Cast Tornado to activate your Runes, specifically Kry, which groups up enemies in melee range for easy removal.

-- Use Blood Howl as often as possible to receive the bonuses from Vigilance and Backlash.
-Cast Cyclone Armor if Blood Howl is on Cooldown.
+- Use Blood Howl as often as possible to receive the bonuses from Vigilance and Backlash, casting it before Tornado to make use of Innate Blood Howl's damage buff.

-- Activate Earthen Bulwark if you expect to get hit by a big attack, or to grant yourself Unstoppable.
+- Activate Earthen Bulwark if you expect to get hit by a big attack or to grant yourself Unstoppable.

 Spirit Boons